AIM-9 Sidewinder: AIM-9E "Echo" (USAF)

 The AIM-9E "Echo" was the first version developed solely by the U.S. Air Force (USAF).
 The AIM-9E allows the expansion of the weapons acquisition envelope, especially at low-altitude, increasing its Probability of Kill (P[k]).
 It achieved this using a new low-drag conical nose head, being a distinguishing feature of USAF Sidewinders.
 A magnesium fluoride seeker dome was introduced, along with a more compact optical assembly, an improved guidance control system, new electronics, and significant changes to the internal wiring harnesses.
 These improvements facilitated a better 100 Hz reticle rate, and a 16.5 deg/sec tracking rate.
 The most significant design change was the addition of cooling for the PbS detector, adding Peltier (thermoelectric) cooling, giving the advantage of unlimited cooling when positioned on the launch rail, but is only active when electrical power is present.
 The AIM-9E gives greater range over the AIM-9B, but is worse than the "D".
-The canard design was changed to a squared tip double delta planform, this helped improve canard behavior at higher angles of attack (AOA).
 Over 5,000 AIM-9B's were rebuilt into AIM-9E's.

 The AIM-9E appeared in Vietnam after the conclusion of the Operation Rolling Thunder in 1968, with the U.S. Air Force (USAF), becoming one of their main missile armaments.
 Up until Operation Linebacker in 1972 intense air-to-air activity in Vietnam was not present.
 There were 71 AIM-9E launch attempts from January to October 1972, however, only 6 missiles managed to down an aircraft, with 1 other hitting an aircraft, but not causing complete destruction.
 Reasons for the poor success rate was listed as "poor air crew training, launches out of the envelope, the tactical situation, marginal tone, tone discrimination, the missile going ballistic, and other malfunctions".